Chandler Park

 Chandler Park is an American physician, medical journalist, and clinical researcher.
 In June 2021, his cancer research was published in prominent medical journals including the New England Journal of Medicine and Journal of Clinical Oncology.
 Park also contributes regularly as an expert physician for popular newspapers and magazines such as Newsweek, Reader's Digest, U.S. News & World Report, The Exponent-Telegram, College of St. Scholastica, and Medscape and writes medical news for Doximity.
-In 2020, Park was selected as the President of the Kentucky Society of Clinical Oncology.
-The Kentucky Society of Clinical Oncology is the state affiliate of American Society of Clinical Oncology, American Society of Hematology, and National Cancer Institute.

 Career

 Park is a clinical professor that teaches biochemistry, physiology, hematology, and medical oncology at the University of Louisville School of Medicine.
 He also works as an advisory Dean at the University of Louisville School of Medicine and plays a vital role in the transition into medical school and the development into a physician.
 Park was selected as a teaching faculty to provide new cancer information at American Society of Clinical Oncology.
 In February 2019, he helped develop the continuing medical education course titled 2019 Breast and Gynecologic Cancers for American Society of Clinical Oncology and published his continuing medical education course in Anticancer Therapeutics, Research, and Supportive Care.
 In February 2020, he also helped develop a new continuing medical education online course for cancer physicians in America to update them on new cancer information in Hematologic Malignancies and Blood Cancers.
 In June 2020, he was interviewed to discuss CAR-T Cell and provided information on upcoming treatments for CAR-T cell.

 Park is also one of the contributing authors of the book, Lung Cancer: Standards of Care that discusses diagnosis and treatment of lung cancers released in December 2020.
 Park was also interviewed by Targeted Oncology on Kidney Cancer Treatments in February 2021.

+In 2020, Park was selected as the President of the Kentucky Society of Clinical Oncology.
+The Kentucky Society of Clinical Oncology is the state affiliate of American Society of Clinical Oncology, American Society of Hematology, and National Cancer Institute.